MyraMyraOTW/Erkan_Steelheart/README.md

 Erkan's story began as a stowaway egg on an airship, stolen away from his nest by some wayward adventurers.
 The trip was uneventful safe for the adventurers being tossed overboard for not working.
 The captain, a gnomish woman decided to keep the egg.

 Erkan was adopted by the gnomish woman and a dwarven man, Rema and Bodger Steelheart.
-His early life was filled with helping his mother and father around their airship and doing chores for the crew.
+His early life was filled with helping his mother and father around their airship the twilight falcon (an old mercenary ship) and doing chores for the crew.
 He learned the ship inside and out and gained many skills.

 Eventually he left his parents to make his own way in the Uungerthold  guard.
 He experienced his fair share of discrimination but ended up proving himself and gaining some friends.
 This lead him to working as a specialist under the Colonel's command.